thu-spmi/CAT/README.md

 ## Overview

-CAT aims at combining the advantages of both the hybrid and the E2E ASR approches to achieve data-efficiency, by judiciously examine the pros and cons of modularity versus unified neural network, separate optimization versus joint optimization.
+CAT aims at combining the advantages of both the hybrid and the E2E ASR approches to achieve data-efficiency, by judiciously examining the pros and cons of modularity versus unified neural network, separate optimization versus joint optimization.
 CAT advocates global normalization modeling and discriminative training in the framework of [Conditional Random Field](https://en.wikipedia.org/wiki/Conditional_random_field) (CRF), currently with [Connectionist Temporal Classification](https://mediatum.ub.tum.de/doc/1292048/file.pdf) (CTC) inspired state topology.

 ## Features